-If you’re worried about a friend or family member, it can be difficult to know how to talk to them about diabulimia.
+If you’re worried that a friend or family member has diabulimia, it can be difficult to know how to talk to them about it.

-You know your friend or family member so you know how best to bring things up with them.
-And here are some tips to help:
+You know your friend or family member well, so you know how best to bring things up with them.
+Here are some tips to help too:

 - find a time when you’re not cross or upset with them, and you know you’re not going to be interrupted

-- don’t judge or blame them, and let them know that you’re talking about it because you care about them and you’re worried.
+- don’t judge or blame them — let them know that you’re talking about it because you care about them and you’re worried.

 They might be relieved that you’ve noticed — they might desperately want help but not know how to ask for it.

 "Even if mum had just asked me if I wanted her to help me work out my carbs or something like that - someone taking the pressure off that."
 Lynsey

 Support for someone coping with diabulimia

 Encourage your friend or family member to talk to their doctor or nurse.
 Offer to go with them for support.
 It’s important they get help and treatment for their diabulimia because it’s really difficult to get through it by yourself.
 Reassure them they aren’t alone in this.